-- (d) Telephone line and equipment to transmit and receive facsimile messages to confirm the oral communication between PREPA and Seller. - (e) The communication facilities shall provide for digital access using PREPA's TDM (Time Division Multiplexer) and Ethernet network. ----- - (f) One voice grade telecommunication circuit for the Facility backup telemeter's communication with -PREPA TC. -----

-Items provided by Seller in accordance with this Section 8.7 shall be subject to the approval of PREPA, which approval shall not be unreasonably withheld or delayed.-----

-- 8.8 Each Party shall keep complete and accurate records and other data required for the proper administration of this Agreement. - (a) All such records shall be maintained for a minimum of five (5) years after the preparation of such record or data and for any additional length of time required by regulatory agencies with jurisdiction over the Parties; provided, however, that neither Party shall dispose of or destroy any records that are specifically designated by the other Party even after five (5) years without thirty (30) Days prior notice to the other Party.
-If notice is given to the notifying Party during the thirty (30) Day period, the notifying Party shall promptly deliver the records and data to the Party wishing to retain the records. ------ - (b) Seller shall maintain an accurate and up-to-date operating log at the Facility with records of (i) real and reactive power for each hour, (ii) changes in operating status and Scheduled Outages, and (iii) any unusual conditions found during inspections. ----- - Either Party shall have the right from time to time, upon fourteen (14) Days (c)written notice to the other Party and during regular business hours, to examine the records and data of the other Party relating to the proper administration of this Agreement any time during the period the records are required to be maintained .--
+- (d) Telephone line and equipment to transmit and receive facsimile messages to confirm the oral communication between PREPA and SELLER. - (e) The communication facilities shall provide for digital access using PREPA's TDM (Time Division Multiplexer) and Ethernet network. - (f) One voice grade telecommunication circuit for the Facility backup telemeter's communication with -PREPA Transmission Centers. - (g) A Dynamic System Monitor equipment in accordance with APPENDIX D TECHNICAL SPECIFICATIONS FOR THE DYNAMIC SYSTEM MONITOR, for recording the power disturbance caused by electromechanic swings and to measure the system response to the swing disturbance.
+Items provided by SELLER in accordance with this Section 8.7 shall be subject to the approval of PREPA, which approval shall not be unreasonably withheld or delayed. - 8.6 Each Party shall keep complete and accurate records and other data required for the proper administration of this Agreement. - (a) All such records shall be maintained for a minimum of five (5) years after the preparation of such records or data and for any additional length of time required by regulatory agencies with jurisdiction over the Parties; provided, however, that neither Party shall dispose of or destroy any records that are specifically designated by the other Party even after five (5) years without thirty (30) Days prior notice to the other Party.
+If notice is given to the notifying Party during the thirty (30) Day period, the notifying Party shall promptly deliver the records and data to the Party wishing to retain the records.